Atlantis Legends: How the Emerald Got Black Flecks

 I love myths – especially myths that inspire my Writing Muse.
-For the story plot of a fantasy that I’m planning, I started researching gemstone lore.
+For the plot of my Guardians of Aeld series, I started researching gemstone lore.
 That’s when I stumbled upon a really cool legend about the Emerald, which dates back to Atlantis.

 It seems that tens of thousands of years ago, when Atlantis was in its Golden Age, Emeralds were so abundant, that they grew like weeds, jutting out of the earth’s crust.
 (I’m still trying to wrap my mind around THAT image!)